clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 ## The Solution

 I ended up deciding to use a combination of the [requestAnimationFrame API](#), React's `useState` and `useEffect` hooks, and D3's `interpolateZoom` method.
 This ended up working quite nicely, and I was pleased with the results.
-Unfortunately due to the confidentiality of the project, I can't show the actual source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on Observable.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Phillipe!) to React in order to demonstrate the technique.
+Unfortunately due to the confidentiality of the project, I can't show the actual source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on Observable.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Philippe!) to React in order to demonstrate the technique.

 **_Pssst!_** _If you'd like to skip to the final code, check out [the demo on codesandbox.io](https://codesandbox.io/s/react-d3-animation-with-hooks-wz8cl)._